openstudiocoalition/openstudiocoalition.github.io/openstudioreleases/README.md

 # Set development or production

-set `.env.prd` for production build
+set `NODE_ENV` in the `.env` to either "development" or "production" before making a build